 applicants to secure NHS employment in positions which are not on the shortage occupations list and where there are suitably qualified, skilled and experienced UK and EEA

 candidates who have applied for the post.

 "Applications from job seekers who require Tier 2 sponsorship to work in the UK are welcome and will be considered alongside all other applications.
 However, non-EEA candidates may not be appointed to a post if a suitably qualified, experienced and skilled EU/EEA candidate is available to take up the post as the employing body is unlikely, in these circumstances, to satisfy the resident labour market test.
-UK Visas and Immigration (UKVI) requires employers to complete this test to show that no suitably qualified EEA or EU worker can fill the post.
+UKVI requires employers to complete this test to show that no suitably qualified EEA or EU worker can fill the post.
 For further information please visit the UKVI website."

 Our trust is currently undergoing a re-organisation and some staff will be moved to alternative jobs and locations.
 How will this affect their current CoS?
 What processes and restrictions would apply?